Tomer Capone: Career

+Following his military service, Capone traveled through Thailand and India.
+On his return to Israel, he worked on a horse farm.

+At the age of 26, he was living in the Hatikva Quarter in Tel Aviv and enrolled in Yoram Loewenstein Performing Arts Studio.
+He struggled to adapt to the studio's framework and did not graduate.

+Discouraged and working two jobs, an encounter with a teacher and mentor changed his outlook: "As soon as a teacher I loved grabbed me and told me, 'You have the talent, you just need the perseverance and the doors will open.
+At that moment, at the door, you'll have a suitcase, and that's how you'll live your life,' I changed my attitude.
+There was something about it that moved me, I saw this picture happen."

+Early work (2012–2018)
-In 2012, he was cast in his first acting role in the Israeli youth series Galis.

-He has starred in popular Israeli exports such as Hostages and the political thriller television series Fauda.
-Capone also starred in the first season of the Israeli series Taagad.
-He made his film debut in 2015 in the Natalie Portman-directed film A Tale of Love and Darkness.
-In 2016 he was awarded an Ophir Award for Best Supporting Actor in the drama One Week and a Day.
+In 2012, Capone made his acting debut in the Israeli youth series Galis.
+He subsequently appeared in several high-profile Israeli television exports, including Hostages and the political thriller Fauda.
+He also starred in the first season of the Israeli series Taagad.
+Capone made his film debut in 2015 in the Natalie Portman-directed film A Tale of Love and Darkness after Portman personally cast him.
+In 2016, he received an Ophir Award for Best Supporting Actor for the drama One Week and a Day.

-In 2017, he was one of several Israeli celebrities who recreated iconic Israeli photos to celebrate the country's 69th year of independence.
-Kapon recreated the Life cover of Yossi Ben Hanan after the Six-Day War, which showed him as a young IDF troop triumphantly clutching a rifle while standing in the waters of the Suez Canal.
+In 2017, Capone was among several Israeli celebrities who recreated historical photographs to mark Israel's 69th Independence Day.
+He recreated the cover of a 1967 issue of Life magazine depicting Yossi Ben Hanan in the Suez Canal after the Six-Day War, holding an AK-47.
+Capone's recreation notably placed a flower in the barrel of the gun.

-In 2018, he starred in the series, When Heroes Fly.
-He plays a war veteran of a Special Forces unit, reuniting with three friends for one final mission in the Colombian jungle.
-The thriller series was awarded the prize of Best Series at the CannesSeries festival.
-The series was acquired by Netflix and has been available since early 2019.
+In 2018, Capone starred in When Heroes Fly, playing a war veteran of a Special Forces unit who reunites with three friends for a final mission in the Colombian jungle.
+The series won the prize for Best Series at the CannesSeries festival.
+The series was later acquired by Netflix and became available in early 2019.